Arryta/printf/README.md

 # printf
-The printf project for specifiers and handlers
+The printf project for specifiers and handlers in the printf project on c programming language Courtesy of Arryta and Karima